 It wouldn't come easy: Back spasms for Phil Hughes meant that manager Joe Girardi decided to go with "starter-by-committee."
 You know how well "closer-by-committee" works?
 As in, since the 1990 Cincinnati Reds, not at all?

 Eight pitchers.
-Girardi used EIGHT pitchers!
+Girardi used eight pitchers!
 Hector Noesi started.
 Then Raul Valdes, George Kontos, Aaron Laffey, Cory Wade, Boone Logan (All hands, brace for impact!) and Luis Ayala.
-That's the first 7.
+That's the 1st 7.